HomerJohnston/BangoScripts/README.md

 # Bango Scripts

+### THE PROBLEM

-Have you ever placed a trigger volume and wondered *"how can I conditionally spawn three enemies at some markers, then turn on those lights, and start playing some boss music after 2 seconds?"*
+- Have you ever placed a trigger volume and wondered *"how can I spawn three enemies at some markers, then turn on those lights, and start playing some boss music after 2 seconds?
+What if I want to spawn different enemies based on the player's skill setting?"*
+- Many teams will build some sort of "Actions" system which involves arrays full of "Action" entries.
+This is clanky, difficult to visualize and work with, and can require a lot of effort to build new entry types, even for basic things.

+### THE SOLUTION

-Imagine if you could write an *instanced* blueprint event directly onto an actor placed in a level.
-This plugin effectively allows you to do this.
-You can create and attach small script blueprints onto actors using a special actor component.
-The script component has a `Run` function which will spawn and run an instance of the script blueprint.
-The script blueprints contain a single `Start` event node that will be executed.
+- What if you could write an *instanced* blueprint event directly onto an actor placed in a level?

-***Bango Scripts*** also provides some extra helper-nodes which bring some traditionally common DSL/game script language features into blueprints, such as explicit references to specific actors in a level (similar to what Level Blueprints can do, but better).

-You can also create re-usable scripts in your Content folder to use on multiple  actors, with input variables which are configurable on each instance.
+- What if you could reference other actors in the level with simple, easy-to-use nodes?
+- What if you had more blueprint nodes that helped with actual level scripting, and not just O.O.P. coding?

-### Summary Info
+### SUMMARY INFO
 > [!NOTE]
 > - Intended to execute small, short-lived scripted events.
 > - Supported on: UE5.6 - UE5.7
-> - Current status: ⚠️**Experimental**⚠️ *possible data loss; do not use in a real project!*
+> - Current status: ⚠️**Experimental**⚠️

 > [!WARNING]
 > - *Runtime serialization*: Bango uses Blueprint.
 Blueprint graph execution state is not serializable; you cannot save/restore a script back to its middle of operation (you might want to use a different system for that, like Flow Graph).
 > - *Untested in multiplayer*: this plugin is currently being used for single-player projects; it may work fine, but is untested in multiplayer.

 > [!CAUTION]
-> - *Known issues*: Be sure to visit the [Issues](https://github.com/HomerJohnston/BangoScripts/issues) page for known problems.
+> - This plugin is experimental; be sure to visit the [Issues](https://github.com/HomerJohnston/BangoScripts/issues) page for any known problems.

 &nbsp;

-# Demonstration - Gameplay
+### DEMONSTRATION

 https://github.com/user-attachments/assets/f2b23127-251b-479e-bb31-d9f940fdac69

 The level above contains:
-### ACTORS:
+### GENERAL ACTORS:
 - Two doors, each with a simple "open" event.
 The animation, light, and sound is all handled in the door blueprint.
 - Several lights, each with a simple "turn on" event.
 Like the door, the animation and sound of the lights is handled in the light blueprint.
 - Two loudspeakers, just dummy actors for using PlaySoundAtLocation.

-### TRIGGERS & SCRIPTS:
+### TRIGGER ACTORS, WITH BANGO SCRIPTS:
 - One blank actor with a script, set to auto-run.
 This starts the music and announcer voices coming from two loudspeakers.
 - One pressure-plate trigger controlling the first door.
 This contains an overlap collider box and two Bango Script components (Activate/Deactivate).
 The Activate script runs on BeginOverlap, and vice versa.
 - Two simple sphere collider triggers, the first turning on the hallway lights and the second opening the last door.
 These contain an overlap sphere and a Bango Script component.
 The script component is ran on the trigger's BeginOverlap event.
 The trigger is coded to self-destruct, to prevent repeat activations.